Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User
 1. System
 ### Preconditions
-1. The client needs to be connected with the website server or application
+* The user must already have an account for it to be deleted.
-1. Server needs to display the sign up menu.
+* The client/user needs to be in connection with the website server or application
-1. The user must already have an account for it to be deleted.
+* The client/user needs to be correctly authenticated or logged in
 ### Triggers
 * Clicks on delete account button
 ### Primary Sequence